Rahat464/orderbook/README.md

 ## Project Overview
 This project is an order matching system that simulates a basic stock exchange.
 It supports both manual and automated order creation and matching.
-The system uses a custom linked list implementation to manage orders and a `TreeMap` to store and match bids and asks efficiently.
+The system uses a `LinkedList` to manage orders and a `TreeMap` to store and match bids and asks efficiently.
 It supports both limit and market orders, and provides basic logging and performance measurement features.

 This has been developed using Java 22.0.1, and although not tested, should work with any recent version of Java.